-Startling Facts & Important Laws Concerning Motorcyclists in the State of Washington
+Startling Facts & Important Laws Concerning Motorcycles in the State of Washington

 Motorcyclists are up to five times more likely to be injured and thirty times more likely to be killed in a collision than occupants of vehicles.
 The majority of folks who share the road with Washington’s 230,000+ motorcyclists are unaware of these startling facts, but the numbers speak for themselves.

 Here at The Scott Law Firm, PLLC we understand the unique challenges motorcyclists face on public roads and give these cases the special attention they deserve.
-When you contact our firm, you will speak directly with an attorney.
-Your initial consultation with us will always be free, and you will never be charged an hourly fee.
-To learn more about how our firm can assist you or a loved one with a motorcycle injury, contact The Scott Law Firm, PLLC and speak with personal injury attorney Colin Scott about your case today!
+When you contact our firm, you will speak directly with a an attorney.
+We offer free consultations and accept cases on a contingency basis.
+To learn more about how our firm can assist you or a loved one with a motorcycle injury, contact The Scott Law Firm, PLLC and speak with Vancouver, WA personal injury attorney Colin Scott about your case today!

 MOTORCYCLE LAWS IN WASHINGTON